 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

 A platelet is a type of blood cell produced by the bone marrow that helps blood clot.
 If your cat gets a cut, the platelets go to the damaged blood vessels and clump together, sealing the leaking blood vessel.

-The main cause is an autoimmune disease (the immune system attacks its own body).
+The leading cause is an autoimmune disease (the immune system attacks its own body).
 In this case, the immune system mistakenly thinks the platelets are enemies.
 The spleen removes platelets from the blood 10 times faster than normal.